amueller69/Law-School-Notes/Fall-2018/Contracts/01-Formation/03-Formation_Under_UCC.md

 ## Qualified Acceptance: Battle of the Forms

 * Qualified Acceptance: Offeror's response to offer is valid, even with additional or different terms, unless acceptance is expressly made conditional on offeror's assent to new terms, in which case it constitutes a counter offer.
+  * The conditional nature of the acceptance must be clearly expressed in a manner sufficient to notify the offeror that the offeree is unwilling to proceed with the transaction unless additional/different terms are included in the contract.
 * The changed/additional terms become party of the contract unless:
   1. the original offer limits acceptance to its terms
   1. they materially alter terms of the original offer